 Semi-Hardy vegetables such as beets, carrots, cauliflower, parsley, parsnips, potatoes and Swiss chard are less tolerant of a frost, and may need some additional protection.
 Using mulch, Season Extenders and covering with row covers will help protect veggies from low temperatures.
 The most cold-hardy, such as broccoli, cabbage, kohlrabi, onions, lettuce, peas, radish, spinach and turnips, can withstand a frost.

 Cool-season crops will stop producing when temperatures are high in the summertime, but keep in mind you can plant another round of crops in late summer for a fall harvest!

-We have an extensive selection of cool season veggie seeds from great companies like Baker Creek Heirloom Seed Co., Beauty Beyond Belief, Botanical Interests, Folks Farm & Seed, High Mowing Organic Seeds, Renee’s Garden, and Seed Savers Exchange.
+We have an extensive selection of cool season veggie seeds from great companies like Beauty Beyond Belief, Botanical Interests, High Mowing Organic Seeds, Renee’s Garden, Seed Savers Exchange, and Folks Farm & Seed.

 Cool season starters like broccoli, cauliflower, cabbage, and various greens will also be available in our greenhouse later in the month of March.

 Originally published on March 1st, 2019.
 Updated on March 31st, 2023.